-While claiming to be a book primarily about horses it does examine methodologies, ideologies but does not claim to show the causes of the English Civil war.
-In the introduction Robinson makes the point that the biggest names in British history have failed to explain why war broke out.
+The book is based on Robinson's extensive knowledge of the subject and is solidly researched.
+While claiming to be a book primarily about horses, it does examine methodologies and ideologies but does not claim to show the causes of the English Civil war.
+In the introduction, Robinson makes the point that the biggest names in British history have failed to explain why war broke out.

-Having said that Gavin Robinson's book is a welcome addition to a very small number of specialized books on the subject.
-The book is also something of a breakthrough in respect that the writer developed his art through a series of blog articles.
-It also counteracts the snobbish attitude amongst some not all historians that history blogs are not really of a high standard or worse are actually damaging to historical research.
+Despite this annoying habit, Robinson's book is a welcome addition to a very small number of specialized books on the subject.
+The book is also something of a breakthrough in the respect that the writer developed his art through a series of blog articles.
+It also counteracts the snobbish attitude amongst some historians that history blogs are not really of a high standard or worse are damaging to historical research.

 The book is beautifully presented.
 It would seem that with the development of rival eBook devices such as Kindle publishers like Ashgate have raised their game regards the appearance of the books they publish.

 Where does the book fit in with current historiography?.
 Robinson's book is a synthesis of revisionist thought from the last decade and should be categorized more in the school of the post revisionist school of history.
 The book rejects any form of determinist or economic methodology broadly associated with Marxist historiography.
 It is a polemic against both Marxist and Whig historiography.

 I would hardly call Robinson's attack on Marxist historiography major simply because he fails to go into any lengthy detail aside from a few remarks.
 Robinson does not examine the huge output of major figures such as Christopher Hill or Brian Manning.

 Robinson rejection of the views of Jason Hribal is one of only a few comments on Marxist historiography.
 A cursory view would have the reader believe that Hribal is closer to Robinson's viewpoint than he is to Marxism.